igorw-forks/fuelphp/README.md

 	});
 ```

+### Separating the Query Builder from the core

+The Query Builder (Database classes from 1.x) will be completely rewritten and be developed in its own package separate
+from the Core or Kernel.
+It will have better support for non-MySQL and even support noSQL databases.
+It will also be
+merged with the DBUtil class from 1.x and those will be an integral part of the package.

+This will mean that the QB will be considered a dependency an no Core or Kernel class will require it anymore, though
+drivers using the QB will be.
+Those should be easily replaceable though, to allow you to use whichever system you might
+like instead of the 'default'.

+### The Static interface

+The Kernel and Core packages will no longer contain any static classes at all as those break encapsulation.
+We are
+however aware of how popular they are and how much they facilitate rapid development.
+For those who do not mind the
+limitations (which will be no bigger than those currently imposed by them in 1.x) there is a static interface package
+available.
+This will allow usage like `Validation::forge()` instead of `$this->app->forge('Validation')` but more
+importantly they will support all methods available on an instance as a static interface.
+Thus any method available
+on the `Fuel\Core\Validation\Base` object will be available on the `Validation` class through a singleton instance
+of Validation inside it.
+This will be done using `__callStatic()` and thus always keep up with any changes to the Core, never lagging behind.

-## Legacy support
+### Legacy support

-We'll provide as much backwards compatibility as is possible by offering an extra package that extends many classes to
+We'll also provide as much backwards compatibility for 1.x as is possible.
+This is done by an extra package that
-mimic how they worked before or provides a static interface to a core class.
-Some things will need a bit of search &
+extends the Static package to mimic how they worked before where the interface changed.
+Some things will need a bit
-replace, though doable project wide if your IDE/texteditor is capable of that.
-Other things will require a little bit
+of search & replace, though doable project wide if your IDE/texteditor is capable of that.
+The legacy package should
+get this to an absolute minimum though.
-of rewriting, migrations as mentioned are an example of that.
+Other things will require a little bit of rewriting, migrations are an example of that as mentioned.
+Any Core
-And a few things will not be backwards compatible, especially core extensions are likely to break in a way that will
-require extensive rewriting.
+extensions will not and cannot be backwards compatible for the most part.

 Once we go into beta we will provide two guides on updating: